- Won 6-2, 6-1, 6-4 on Wimbledon's Centre Court

 Winner: Murray slumped to his haunches as he contemplates his achievement

 Murray won Britain its first gold medal in the men’s singles for more than a century, since the 1908 London Games.
+Then he topped it up with silver alongside national sweetheart Laura Robson in the mixed doubles.

 He even had a stab at mouthing the national anthem – and willingly draped himself in a Union Flag after being presented with his first Olympic gong.